TrackJs/trackjs-package/README.md

 The browser agent for collecting errors from JavaScript, Network, and console exceptions.
-The agent wraps the browser API to record context about your appliaction, network, and visitor, and include that context when unhandled errors occur.
+The agent wraps the browser API to record context about your application, network, and visitor, and include that context when unhandled errors occur.

 You'll need a TrackJS account to use this agent.
 If you don't have one, [why not